-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 For added yuletide vibe, it's good to head to Piazza del Duomo for the nativity scene and Christmas tree, which is lit up on December 8, as part of the Feast of the Immaculate Conception.

-Although this is every inch an Italian event, there's a distinct German air to the proceedings too.
+What makes it special: Although this is every inch an Italian event, there's a distinct German air to the proceedings too.
 Keep an eye out for gingerbread and strudel.

 For anyone dreaming of a white Christmas, Krakow usually delivers.